Alppikylä: History

 The former building stock of Alppikylä is wooden houses with large gardens.
 The area got its name when the undulating terrain merged with the Alps in people's minds.
 The old road north of Helsinki curved past the high cliff of Jakomäki, which is also called Alppikallio.
 At its foot was a village that came to be called Alppikylä.

 In the 19th century, a bus passed from Alppikallio from Helsinki to Vantaa's Hakkila, where the route merged with the King's Road from Turku to Vyborg.
 There is a rocky milestone along the Alppikyläntie from the old thoroughfare.
 The milestone and the four pines nearby are protected by a town plan.
-According to the readings in the milestone, the distance to Helsinki was 14 km and to Vyborg 275 km.
+According to the readings on the milestone, the distance to Helsinki was 14 km and to Vyborg 275 km.